 Separate and Color the First Layer

-Once the lye and oils are mixed together, separate out half of the batch by pouring it into a large pyrex pitcher or other large bowl.
+Once the lye and oils are mixed, separate half of the batch by pouring it into a large pyrex pitcher or another large bowl.
 (The pyrex pitchers are great because they allow you to be more accurate on splitting the batch in half.)

 Add the colorant, essential oil, and additives to the soap and blend.
-Here is where you will look for trace, but you shouldn't have to look far - in the time it takes to separate the soap and add the color etc., you should be very close to trace already.Continue to 6 of 10 below.
+Here is where you will look for trace, but you shouldn't have to look far--in the time it takes to separate the soap and add the color, you should be very close to trace already.Continue to 6 of 10 below.

 06 of 10

 Slowly pour the first layer evenly into the (tilted) mold.